 - Type the name of your event (the play), location, date and time, a blurb about the occasion, including a link to the script.
 If the reader pool is large, stipulate the maximum number of you can accommodate—first come, first served.
 (The Invitations post addresses blurbs and guest lists.)

-- Select (or de-select) “Invite all members of [group name]” If not checked, you must invite each reader individually, by name.
+- At the bottom of the page, select (or de-select) “Invite all members of [group name]” If not checked, you must invite each reader individually, by name.

 - Click Create.
 Your Event page appears.